W. T. Stead: The Pall Mall Gazette

-In 1884, Stead pressured the government to send his friend General Gordon to the Sudan to protect British interests in Khartoum.
-The eccentric Gordon disobeyed orders, and the siege of Khartoum, Gordon's death, and the failure of the hugely expensive Gordon Relief Expedition was one of the great imperial disasters of the period.
-After General Gordon's death in Khartoum in January 1885, Stead ran the first 24-point headline in newspaper history, "TOO LATE!", bemoaning the relief force's failure to rescue a national hero.
+In 1884 Stead pressured the government to send his friend General Gordon to the Sudan to protect British interests in Khartoum.
+The eccentric Gordon disobeyed orders, and the siege of Khartoum, Gordon's death and the failure of the hugely expensive Gordon Relief Expedition amounted to one of the great imperial disasters of the period.
+After General Gordon's death in Khartoum in January 1885, Stead ran the first 24-point headline in newspaper history, ‘TOO LATE!’, bemoaning the relief force's failure to rescue a national hero.

-During the following year, he managed to persuade the British government to supply an additional £5million to bolster weakening naval defences, after which he published a series of articles.
+During the following year he managed to persuade the British government to supply an additional £5.5 million to bolster weakening naval defences, after which he published a series of articles.
 Stead was not a hawk, instead believing Britain's strong navy was necessary to maintain world peace.
 He distinguished himself in his vigorous handling of public affairs and his brilliant modernity in the presentation of news.
-However, he is also credited as originating the modern journalistic technique of creating a news event rather than just reporting it, as his most famous "investigation", the Eliza Armstrong case, was to demonstrate.
+However he is also credited with originating the modern journalistic technique of creating a news event rather than just reporting it, as his most famous ‘investigation’, the Eliza Armstrong case, was to demonstrate.

-In 1886, he began a campaign against Sir Charles Dilke, 2nd Baronet over his nominal exoneration in the Crawford scandal.
+In 1886 he began a campaign against Sir Charles Dilke, 2nd Baronet, over his nominal exoneration in the Crawford scandal.
 The campaign ultimately contributed to Dilke's misguided attempt to clear his name and his consequent ruin.
 Stead employed Virginia Crawford, and she developed a career as a journalist and writer, researching for other Stead authors, but never wrote on her own case or Dilke in any way.